vgsantoniazzi/focuzo/README.md

 Rspec formatter to set light lamp through arduino, based on status of tests.

-Download [here the arduino source code](https://github.com/vgsantoniazzi/focuzo-arduino) and setup your arduino.
+Download [the arduino source code](https://github.com/vgsantoniazzi/focuzo-arduino) and setup your arduino.

 Configuring
 --------------